jamesrayman/Ero/docs/proposals/figures.md

-Proposal: use the following list complete list of figure types in Euclid
+# Proposal: use the following list as the complete list of figure types in Euclid

 * Null
 * Point